A variational approach to the Yau-Tian-Donaldson conjecture: Abstract

 \section{Abstract}

-We give a new proof of a uniform version of the Yau-Tian-Donaldson conjecture for Fano manifolds with finite automorphism group, and of the semistable case of the conjecture.
-Our approach does not involve the continuity method or Cheeger-Colding-Tian theory.
-Instead, the proof is variational and uses pluripotential theory and certain non-Archimedean considerations.
+We give a variational proof of a version of the Yau--Tian--Donaldson conjecture for twisted K\"ahler--Einstein currents, and use this to express the greatest (twisted) Ricci lower bound in terms of a purely algebro-geometric stability threshold.
+Our approach does not involve a continuity method or the Cheeger--Colding--Tian theory, and uses instead pluripotential theory and valuations.
+Along the way, we study the relationship between geodesic rays and non-Archimedean metrics.